-From 1865 to 2011 there was an increase in the probability of switching occupations for all groups except sons of white-collar workers.
-However, this large increase (mainly from an increase in the probability of sons obtaining white-collar and manual skilled occupations) is related to the development of the occupation distribution in the economy as a whole, as shown in Figure 1.
-The number of farmers fell sharply over the period we study, but the number of unskilled occupations has also gone down.
-This reflects changes in the nonfarm sector, but the farm sector also employed a lot of unskilled labor - as hired hands or part of cottager contracts - that disappeared over time.
+From 1865 to 2011, there was an increase in the probability of switching occupations for all groups except sons of white-collar workers.
+However, this large increase (mainly from an increase in the probability of sons entering white-collar or manual skilled occupations) is related to the development of the occupation distribution in the economy as a whole, as shown in Figure 1.
+The number of farmers fell sharply over the period we study, but the number of unskilled occupations has also decreased.
+This reflects changes in the non-farm sector, but the farm sector also employed a lot of unskilled labor - as hired hands or part of cottager contracts - that disappeared over time.
 To take account of such changes, it is useful to apply some of the standard tools of categorical analysis.